Lawmakers pass bill allowing Confederate monument removals

 RICHMOND, Va.
 (AP) — Some of Virginia’s scores of Confederate monuments could soon be removed under legislation state lawmakers approved Sunday.

-The Democratic-led House and Senate passed measures that would undo an existing state law that protects the monuments and instead let local governments decide their fate.
+The Democratic-led House and Senate passed measures that would undo an existing state law that protects the monuments and instead lets local governments decide their fate.
 The bill’s passage marks the latest turn in Virginia’s long-running debate over how its history should be told in public spaces.

 The legislation now heads to Gov. Ralph Northam, who has said he supports giving localities — several of which have already declared their intent to remove statues — control over the issue.